bladeprodigy/snake-ai/README.md

 ## 10. License and Authors

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 Authors:
 1. Aleks Gałęza